 - Region/State – depending on the country this can differ

-- Region – this is the very bottom of the GBS, it’s the deepest level we have as to where the property is located
+- Region – this is the very bottom of the GBS, it’s the most granular level of property location data we have

-A map report like this can be created in a small number of steps.
-The data behind the report is very simple, it contains the Latitude and Longitude of each region (the most granular location for each property) with the regions’ country/state and the count of listings in each location.
+The data behind the report is very simple, it contains the Latitude and Longitude of each region.
+This is the most granular location for each property.
+Also, for each region, it contains the Country, State and listings count.

 This is a small sample of the data: